LuukvE/file-analysis-pipeline/README.md

 - Use SSO for authentication.
 Businesses already have on- and off-boarding procedures in-place.
 By using Microsoft and Google SSO, this system tries to minimise operational requirements.
 - Use S3 _(binary data)_ and a custom NestJS server _(JSON data)_.
 This enables the processor with attached engine to pull data instead of requiring open inbound ports.
 - Leverage the increased throughput of file transfers within AWS networks, which could outperform a direct client to processor upload stream depending on the network connections and usage.
-- Support continuous deployments of new versions of each part of the stack, including versions with breaking changes.
-By using multiple processors that could be written for different versions, it allows gradual upgrading.
-- Give clients control over their upgrade.
-Since customers might wish to run their own internal tests before adoption.
-This feature is especially important for critical systems managed by external customers.
-(TODO)
 - Use Docker Compose with a bridge network between the engine and processor.
 This ensures the engine can still be open to requests from the processor, without being accessible from anywhere else.
 - Emulate AWS services using LocalStack, enabling improved testing and development with easily configurable IAM policies, DynamoDB tables, S3 buckets and secrets.
 This approach also allows for developer-specific mock data.